MisaRistolainen/MisasMinerSetup/README.md

 # MisasMinerSetup
 FOR AMD OR NVIDIA GPUs!

-This is a simple GUI setup program to start mining.
+This is a simple GUI setup program to start mining garlicoin.

 Can also be used as a nice GUI while mining to get on-demand hashrates and temps.